Landmark Guided Active Exploration with State-specific Balance Coefficient: Preliminaries

 \section{Preliminaries}

-Reinforcement learning formulates the sequential decision-making problem as a Markov decision process (MDP)\cite{ref36}, defined as a tuple $M= <\mathcal{S}, \mathcal{A}, \mathcal{P}, r, \gamma>$ where $\mathcal{S}$ denotes the state space, $\mathcal{A}$ denotes the action space, $\mathcal{P}$ represents the state transition function that reflects the dynamics of the environment, $r$ is the reward function typically designed by human experts for the task, and $\gamma \in [0,1)$ is a discount factor.
+Reinforcement learning (RL) formulates the sequential decision problem as a Markov Decision Process (MDP) \cite{sutton2018reinforcement}, defined as a quin tuple $M= <\mathcal{S}, \mathcal{A}, \mathcal{P}, r, \gamma>$ where $\mathcal{S}$ denotes the state space, $\mathcal{A}$ denotes the action space, $\mathcal{P}$ represents the state transition probability that reflects the dynamics of the environment, $r$ is the reward function typically designed by human experts for the task, and $\gamma \in [0,1)$ is a discount factor.
 A policy $\pi(a|s)$ maps a given state $s$ to a probability distribution over the action $a$.
-The goal of reinforcement learning is to learn a policy that maximizes the expected cumulative discounted reward $\mathbb{E}_{\pi} [\sum_{t=0}^{\infty} \gamma^t r_t]$, where $r_t$ is the immediate reward that the agent receives from the environment after taking action $a_t$ at state $s_t$.
-Reinforcement learning is mainly divided into two categories: the value-based methods\cite{ref37, ref38} and the policy gradient methods\cite{ref39, ref40, ref41}.
+The objective of reinforcement learning is to learn a policy that maximizes the expected cumulative discounted reward $\mathbb{E}_{\pi} [\sum_{t=0}^{\infty} \gamma^t r_t]$, where $r_t$ is the immediate reward that the agent receives from the environment after taking action $a_t$ at state $s_t$.
+Reinforcement learning is mainly divided into two categories: the value-based methods \cite{wang2016dueling,van2016deep} and the policy gradient methods \cite{haarnoja2018soft,schulman2017proximal,wang2016dueling}.
 Value-based methods compute the state-action value function and choose actions greedily based on the computed value function.
 Policy gradient methods optimize the policy directly by the policy gradient computed on the value function.
-To encourage the agent to explore the state space, we adopt the Soft Actor-Critic (SAC)\cite{ref39} algorithm for both the high-level and the low-level policies in our experiments.
+To encourage the agent to explore the state space, the Soft Actor-Critic (SAC) \cite{haarnoja2018soft} algorithm is adopted for both the high-level and the low-level policies in our experiments.
 In SAC, the standard value loss function is:

-where $\gamma$ is the discount factor, $\alpha$ denotes the temperature coefficient, $\mathcal{B}$ is the replay buffer, and $\pi_\psi$ represents the policy.
-The policy loss function can be expressed as follows:
+where $\gamma$ is the discount factor, $\varsigma$ denotes the temperature coefficient, $\mathcal{B}$ is the replay buffer to store interactive trajectories, and $\pi_\psi$ represents the policy.
+The policy loss function is: